taehyounpark/queryosity/docs/pages/guide.md

 @section guide-dataset-reader Reading a dataset

-Call queryosity::dataflow::load() with a queryosity::dataset::input (specifying the dataset reader and its constructor arguments).
+Call queryosity::dataflow::load() with an input dataset and its constructor arguments.
-The loaded dataset can then read queryosity::dataset::column (specifying the column data type and name).
+The loaded dataset can then read out columns, provided their data types and names.

 @cpp
 using json = qty::json;